franzscheuer/STRETCH/README.md

 #### Project Structure:

-**/results/**: evaluation results of the original planner **/mutant/**: evaluation of the mutated (fault based) planner
+**/results/**: evaluation results of the original planner\
+**/mutant/**: evaluation of the mutated (fault based) planner

 - clustered by  scenarios
 - each scenario folder is clustered by extension time
-- each scenario folder contains additional information files/pictures
+- each scenario folder contains additional information files and pictures

 **/GIFs/**: several visualization examples